What Bloggers Should Be Doing?

-Here are a few things that bloggers should be doing to reach success.
+Here are 10 things that bloggers should be doing to achieve success.
 I left out the obvious such as: work on SEO, share on social media, treat Pinterest as a search engine.
-I did that because I felt like those are posts within themselves and could make this topic to a never ending discussion.
-I did lightly touch on Google Analytics and Search Console, but it’s up to you to do some more digging and educate yourself (see tip #10).
+I did that because I felt like those are posts within themselves and could make this topic a never-ending discussion.
+I did lightly touch on Google Analytics and Search Console, but it’s up to you to do some more digging and educate yourself.

 This post contains affiliate links.

 This sounds basic enough, but there are so many blogs out there that are trying to be someone else.
 Or even worse, trying to be the person that they believe their readers think they should be.
 I’m guilty of this!
 Up until a few years when I wrote whatever I could to make the situation perfect.
 It was exhausting and it was boring!
 Guess what?
 I’m not an English major and although my grammar isn’t terrible, it’s not the best (however I do use the Grammarly app and it helps).